vishalyadav8421/SQL-LIBRARY-MANAGEMENT-SYSTEM-/README.md

 # SQL-LIBRARY-MANAGEMENT-SYSTEM-
-That's a project of management in library on my SQL workbench
+That's is my project of management of books in library on my SQL workbench I done few question on it which helps to manage a library books and also a data of learners.